-As of June 30, 2024, the Company has an accumulated deficit of \$175,826 and has incurred significant losses and negative cash flows from operations.
+As of September 30, 2024, the Company has an accumulated deficit of \$166,184 and has incurred significant losses and negative cash flows from operations.
 These are expected to continue in the foreseeable future.
-The Company plans to continue to fund its ongoing operations, as well as other development activities relating to additional product candidates, through issuances of debt and/or equity securities, loans, and government grants.
-Management believes current funds will be sufficient to fund its operations into the fourth quarter of 2025.
-However, increased research and development, clinical, or operating expenses may require additional funding or expense postponement.
+The Company plans to continue to fund its ongoing operations, as well as other development activities relating to additional product candidates, through issuance of debt and/or equity securities, loans, and government grants.
+Management believes that its current funds are not sufficient to fund its operations for at least one year from the issuance date of these financial statements.
+Increased research and development, clinical, or operating expenses may require additional funding or expense postponement.
 The Company's ability to raise capital is subject to market conditions and other aspects, which may affect the terms and availability of such funding.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 The unaudited condensed consolidated financial statements have been prepared on a going concern basis and do not include any adjustments that may result from the outcome of such circumstances.